TKHToni/Simon-Game/README.md

 # Simon-Game
 This is my attempt at the Simon Game task from the Complete Web Development Bootcamp course on Udemy.
+You access my attempt [here]()